matthew-cavener/my-bert-is-too-big/README.md

 # my-bert-is-too-big
 Doing Knowledge Distillation on BERT because the inference time is too damn high!

-Using a small model to learn the function that a very large, complicated one learned by getting the nuance of the dataset for free, instead of having to learn it on its own.
+Using a small model to learn the function that a very large, complicated one learned by getting the nuance of the dataset for free (given by the large complicated "teacher"), instead of having to learn it on its own.

 # Motivation